paulund/content-markdown/README.md

 ## Content Properties

 - title - The title of the content
-- slug - The slug of the content
+- slug - The slug of the content (optional)
 - tags - The tags of the content in array format, can also be string format
 - published - A boolean to define if the content is published
 - createdAt - The date the content was created